 The Security Principles of Saltzer and Schroeder

 Let me start by explaining who Saltzer and Schroeder are, and why I keep referring to them.
-Back when I was a baby in diapers, Jerome Saltzer and Michael Schoeder wrote a paper The Protection of Information in Computer Systems.
+Back when I was a baby, Jerome Saltzer and Michael Schoeder wrote a paper The Protection of Information in Computer Systems.
 That paper has been referred to as one of the most cited, least read works in computer security history.
 And look!
-I'm citing it, never having read it.
+I’m citing it, never having read it.

 Economy Of Mechanism